planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 #.
 Overview
 #.
 Working with data
 #.
 Styling
 #.
-Google Earth
+Web map output

 Presenter notes
 ---------------

-* Installing GeoServer—Installation of GeoServer and all other related software.
+* Installing GeoServer—Installation of GeoServer and all other related software
-* GeoServer web interface—A tour of the GeoServer Web Administration Interface.
+* GeoServer web interface—A tour of the GeoServer Web Administration Interface and how to publish data
-* Overview—Basic overview of what GeoServer is, including a brief discussion of OGC services.
+* Overview—Overview of what GeoServer is, including a brief discussion of OGC services
-* Working with data—Load and manage data in GeoServer.
+* Working with data—Load and manage data in GeoServer
-* Styling—Introduction to Styled Layer Descriptor (SLD) and a tour of GeoExplorer, a map browser with graphical style editing capabilities.
+* Styling—Style layers using Styled Layer Descriptor (SLD) and YSLD, and learn the GeoServer stlye editing workflow.
-* Google Earth—Integrating GeoServer with Google Earth using the GeoServer built-in KML output.
+* Web map output—See how to embed a GeoServer web map in a web page.

 --------------------------------------------------